fhex01/fhex01.github.io/_posts/2025-07-03-targeted-timeroasting.md

 | `userAccountControl` | **Determines behavior and type** via flags  | `0x0200` = user, `0x1000` = machine  |
 | `sAMAccountName`     | Login name (trailing `$` is cosmetic only)  | `alice$`, `PC01$`                    |

 So, as you may have guessed, the goal is to **target a user account** by modifying some of its attributes, specifically the `UserAccountControl`, to make it appear as a **machine account**.
-This way, the **Domain Controller** will generate a **MAC** in its response based on the **user’s password**, just as it would for a legitimate machine account.
+This way, the **Domain Controller** will generate a **MAC** in its response based on the **user’s secrets**, just as it would for a legitimate machine account.
 To achieve this, and to automate the process, we wrote a **PowerShell script** that:

 * Adds the appropriate **`UserAccountControl`** flag (`WORKSTATION_TRUST_ACCOUNT` = 4096) to the targeted user account.
 * Sends the crafted **NTP request** to the Domain Controller.